ashuulape/Uber_clone/Backend/README.md

 { "rideId": "64f3a..." }
 ```

-Updates ride status to `accepted`, emits `ride-confirmed` to the user via Socket.IO.
+- Updates ride `status` → `accepted`
+- Assigns `captain` field to the requesting captain
+- Emits `ride-confirmed` to the passenger's socket (captain password stripped from payload)

 ---